Scaling limit of the random walk on a Galton-Watson tree with regular varying offspring distribution: Proof of Proposition 2

 Since the $\beta$ trials are taken independently and $V=\sum_{k=1}^{\beta}V^k$, where $V^k$ is the sum of edge local times in the $k$-th trial.
 We only need to prove that

-In fact, since $V^k$ are i.i.d random variable, with regular varying tail of the same order, by Laplace transform, we can get that the sum of them is also regularly varying with the tail we want.
+In fact, since $V^k$ are i.i.d random variable, with regular varying tail of the same order, by Laplace transform \cite[Theorem 8.1.6]{bingham1989regular}, we obtain that the sum of them is also regularly varying with the tail in (\ref{eq4.9}).

-In one trial, when $N$ fixed, $V$ follows the geometric distribution with the failure probability $\frac{m+1}{m+N+1}$, namely,
+In one trial, when $N$ fixed, $V$ follows the geometric distribution with the failure probability ${(m+1)}/{(m+N+1)}$, namely,